The authoritarian parenting style: Definitions, research, and cultural differences

 • My child feels she can come to me when she has a problem

-What about partial agreement—if, for example, you sometimes yell at your child when he misbehaves?
+What if you use a mix of tactics?
+What if you sometimes yell at your child when he or she misbehaves?

 Typically, researchers look at the distribution of scores for their entire sample and set cutoffs for deciding who is authoritarian.
 For example, researchers often define a parent as "authoritarian" if her score for warmth falls in the lower third of the distribution and her score for control falls in the upper third of the distribution.

-But in other populations, kids may interpret the authoritarian approach as a sign that adults care about them.
+But in some populations, kids may interpret the authoritarian approach as a sign that adults care about them.

 For instance, a preschool teacher recounts how she scolded some Haitian-American kids for crossing a parking lot without her.
 Then she said, “I don’t want you to go alone.
 Why do I want you to wait for me, do you know?”